GenesysCloudBlueprints/cx-as-code-cicd-gitactions-blueprint/blueprint/index.md

 ### Specialized knowledge

 * Administrator-level knowledge of Genesys Cloud
-* AWS Cloud Practitioner-level knowledge of AWS IAM, Amazon Comprehend, Amazon API Gateway, AWS Lambda, AWS SDK for JavaScript, and the AWS CLI (Command Line Interface)
+* AWS Cloud Practitioner-level knowledge of AWS IAM, Amazon Comprehend, Amazon API Gateway, AWS SAM, AWS SDK for JavaScript, and the AWS CLI (Command Line Interface)
 * Experience using the Genesys Cloud Platform API and the Genesys Cloud Platform API SDK - Python
 * Experience using GitHub
 * Experience with Terraform or Terraform Cloud